What is the Paddle Antrim Festival?

 Checkpoint 2: Alden Safe Harbor parking lot – Few spots, parking is along streets- 7:05 AM

-Checkpoint 1: Dockside Restaurant – Please park in spaces away from restaurant 7:20
+Checkpoint 1: Dockside Restaurant – Park in spaces away from restaurant (on road near water) 7:20

 What happens if I need to get out at an earlier exit?